Back to all posts

 Experience is where the real magic happens.
 A therapist who has been practicing for several years develops an intuitive understanding of the body that can’t be taught in a classroom.
 They know how to listen to your muscles and adapt their technique for the best results.
 It’s also smart to look for therapists with specializations that match your needs.
 Whether you’re seeking relief from chronic pain with Ashiatsu Deepfeet Bar Therapy or need the gentle care of a prenatal massage, a specialist will have the focused training to provide a more effective and tailored session.

-Professional Memberships and Insurance
+Verify Their Memberships and Insurance

 Beyond the basics, look for a therapist’s commitment to their profession.
 Membership in organizations like the American Massage Therapy Association (AMTA) is a great sign.
 It shows they are dedicated to upholding ethical standards and pursuing ongoing education to stay at the top of their field.
 It’s a signal that they view their work not just as a job, but as a career dedicated to healing.
 The team at Nola Bliss is made up of career therapists who are passionate about their practice.
 This level of dedication is what transforms a simple massage into a truly therapeutic experience.

-How to Find a Reputable Massage Therapist
+How to Find a Great Massage Therapist Near You

 Finding the right massage therapist is a lot like finding a great hairstylist or personal trainer—it’s a personal choice, and the right fit can make all the difference.
 A truly great massage experience goes beyond just the technique; it’s about feeling comfortable, heard, and cared for by a skilled professional.
 Taking a little time to research your options ensures you find a therapist who not only meets your needs but also helps you achieve your wellness goals, whether that’s relaxing after a stressful week or addressing chronic pain.
 So, where do you start?
 There are a few trusted methods you can use to find a licensed, experienced, and reputable massage therapist in your area.

-Use Online Directories and Associations
+Start with Online Directories and Associations

 Professional massage associations are a fantastic starting point because they’ve already done some of the vetting for you.
 To be listed, therapists often need to meet specific educational and ethical standards.
 The American Massage Therapy Association (AMTA) has a national locator service that only includes members who adhere to their code of ethics.
 Another excellent resource is MassageBook, which lets you search for local professionals, read about their specialties, and book appointments online.
 These directories help you move beyond a simple web search and connect with qualified therapists who are serious about their craft.

-Ask for Personal Recommendations
+Ask Friends and Family for Recommendations

 Sometimes, the best recommendations come from people you trust.
 Ask friends, family, or coworkers if they have a massage therapist they love.
 You can also ask other wellness professionals, like your chiropractor or physical therapist, for a referral.
 When you get a recommendation, ask specific questions.
 What do they like about the therapist?
 What kind of massage do they usually get?
 This insight is invaluable because it gives you a sense of the therapist’s style and strengths.
 A personal referral often leads you to a hidden gem, like one of the dedicated therapists on our Nola Bliss team, who has built a loyal following through exceptional care.